Nancy Tystad Koupal

 Nancy Tystad Koupal is director and editor-in-chief of the Pioneer Girl Project and the South Dakota Historical Society Press.
 She received an M.A. in English from Morehead State University in Kentucky and did postgraduate work in American literature at the University of Wisconsin, Madison.
 She founded the South Dakota Historical Society Press in 1997.
 She is also the editor and annotator of L. Frank Baum’s satirical newspaper column Our Landlady (Lincoln: University of Nebraska Press, 1996).

 Rodger Hartley has a B.A. in linguistics and history from the University of Virginia.
 He began working for the South Dakota Historical Society Press in 2008.
-Since 2011, he has been the chief researcher on the Pioneer Girl Project, working in census data, government documents, land records, county records, newspapers, and other primary sources of the 1870s and 1880s.
+From 2011–2016, he was the chief researcher on the Pioneer Girl Project, working in census data, government documents, land records, county records, newspapers, and other primary sources of the 1870s and 1880s.

 Jacob C. Jurss

 Jacob C. Jurss holds a Ph.D. in history from Michigan State University and a B.A. in history from the University of Wisconsin-Madison.
 His dissertation, “Contested Authority: Indigenous Borderlands of the Western Great Lakes,” centered on Ojibwe, Dakota, and American settler societies in nineteenth-century Wisconsin and Minnesota.
-He is serving as Associate Editor/Researcher during the summer of 2017 for the Pioneer Girl Project.
+He served as an Associate Editor/Researcher during the summer of 2017 for the Pioneer Girl Project.

 Jennifer McIntyre has an M.A. in international peace and conflict resolution from Arcadia University and a B.A. in history from the University of South Dakota.
 She has been the marketing director for the South Dakota Historical Society Press since June 2013.
-For the Pioneer Girl Project, she has spent months examining the newspapers of the Dakota territorial period.
+As a researcher for the Pioneer Girl Project, she works on illustrations and has spent months examining the newspapers of the Dakota territorial period.

 Jeanne Kilen Ode